top of page

 Many individuals experience tight, restricted, and overactive quadriceps due to the tendency to overuse their quadriceps and adductors for lower extremity movements like squats instead of engaging their gluteals and hamstrings.
 This leads to the development of muscle imbalances, characterized by strong quadriceps and weak hamstrings.

-This prevalent muscle imbalance has two consequences.
+This prevalent muscle imbalance has two significant consequences.
 First, as the quadriceps become stronger, they neurologically inhibit the activation of the hamstrings.
 Second, this hamstring inhibition results in abnormal motion patterns throughout the entire lower extremity, affecting the hips, legs, knees, ankles, and feet.
+Understanding the importance of balanced muscle engagement can empower you to prevent these issues.

 It is worth noting that an athlete's strength imbalance between the hamstrings and quadriceps worsens with fatigue, making them more susceptible to injury (3,4).